cisco-open/DeepVision/Ethosight/README.md

 ./website/runpostgress.sh
 ``````

 Once the PostgreSQL server is running, you can start the Django web app inside /website folder.
-Run the following command:
+Run the following command if you are running first time the web application:

 ```bash
 ./website/runwebapp.sh